-What does a next hop of 0.0.0.0 mean in the show ip
+What does a next hop of 0.0.0.0 mean in the show ip bgp command output?

-A. A network in the BGP table with a next hop address of 0.0.0.0 means that the network is locally originated via redistribution of Interior Gateway Protocol (IGP) into BGP, or via a network or aggregate command in the BGP configuration.
+A network in the BGP table with a next hop address of 0.0.0.0 means that the network is locally originated via redistribution of Interior Gateway Protocol (IGP) into BGP, or via a network or aggregate command in the BGP configuration.

 What are the well known communities of the BGP community attribute?